-River blindness (which is also known as onchocerciasis) is caused by an infection from a parasitic worm transmitted by blackflies, which breed in fast-flowing streams and rivers.
+River blindness (also known as onchocerciasis) is a disease that infects people in sub-Saharan Africa and some foci in Latin America and the Yemen.
+River blindness is caused by an infection from a parasitic worm transmitted by blackflies, which breed in fast-flowing streams and rivers.

 The worms produce larvae that move to the skin, eyes and other organs.
 This can lead to debilitating itching, disfiguring skin conditions and sight loss (including irreversible blindness).
 With these conditions, river blindness has an enormous impact on the lives of those infected by reducing their ability to work and study in school.

 More than 99%

 people are at risk of contracting river blindness